semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 finish the Semaphore 2.0 project was 348 seconds.

-The improvement from using Semaphore 2.0 cache server was not that big due to the overhead introduced by the `cache store` command, which was 129 seconds.
+The improvement from using Semaphore 2.0 cache server was not that big due to the overhead introduced by the `cache store` command, which took 129 seconds to finish.

 Nevertheless, there was still a 16 seconds improvement!